pyeventsourcing/kurrentdbclient/README.md

 ## Projections<a id="projections"></a>

-Please refer to the [EventStoreDB documentation](https://developers.eventstore.com/server/v23.10/projections.html) for more information on projections in EventStoreDB.
+Please refer to the [KurrentDB documentation](https://developers.eventstore.com/server/v23.10/projections.html) for more information on projections in KurrentDB.

 ### Create projection<a id="create-projection"></a>